 Always use fine mesh chains suitable for sport utility vehicles that add no more than 12 mm to the tyre tread and the inboard sides (including chain lock).
 On tyres of size 215/55 R18, special snow chains are only permitted when they are designed with a rotating chain belt on the tyre tread, no chain links on the wheel inboard sides and the chains add no more than 12 mm to the tyre tread.
-For further information of right snow chain usage for this tyre size, contact a specialized vehicle parts dealer or snow chain manufacturer.
+For further information regarding correct snow chain usage for this tyre size, contact a specialized vehicle parts dealer or snow chain manufacturer.

-Tyre chains are not permitted on tyres of size 205/70 R16, 215/65 R16 and 215/60 R17.
+Tyre chains are not permitted on tyres of size 205/70 R16, 215/65 R16, 215/60 R17 and 225/45 R19.